 A Card Dealing Machine for Bridge

 Bridge is a card game where teams compete against each other playing the same hands.
-Usually the boards are being dealt in the first round(s) and then passed around from one table to another.
+Usually the boards are being dealt in the first round(s) and then passed around between the tables.
 Small computers at each table (“bridge mates”) allow to enter the result after a game has been played.
 Based on the score of all other teams the players can see how well they did.

 After a board has been played for the first time its card distribution must be entered into the bridge mates (or noted on a piece of paper).
 This process can be avoided if a tournament uses pre-dealt boards.
 And that is where a card dealing machine comes in.